 |

-Self-employment in Canada (Q1 2025): Nearing pre-pandemic levels, but growth has slowed
+Self-employment in Canada (Q4 2025): Nearing pre-pandemic levels, but growth has been stagnant

 Over the past four quarters, Canada has averaged approximately 1.98 million self-employed.
-The most recent reading (Q1 2025) is nearly on par with levels observed in Q3 2019, though still slightly below the peak of 2 million recorded in Q4 2019.
+The most recent reading (Q4 2025) is close to the peak reached in Q4 2019, but despite its zig-zagging movement in 2025, it has remained flat over the entire 2025 period.

-Note: Self-employed data presented quarterly from Q1 2015 to Q1 2025.
+Note: Self-employed data presented quarterly from Q1 2015 to Q4 2025.
 It includes both incorporated and unincorporated self-employed without employees.

 Source: Statistics Canada.
 Custom tabulation for CFIB.

-In per capita terms, self-employment has remained virtually flat, with about 480 self-employed individuals per 10,000 people over the past year.
+In per capita terms, self-employment has also remained virtually flat, with about 480 self-employed individuals per 10,000 people since Q2 2024.
 By comparison, pre-pandemic levels averaged closer to 530 per 10,000 in the four quarters leading up to early 2020.

-Note: Self-employed data presented quarterly from Q1 2015 to Q1 2025.
+Note: Self-employed data presented quarterly from Q1 2015 to Q4 2025.
 It includes both incorporated and unincorporated self-employed without employees.

 Sources: Statistics Canada.
 Custom tabulation for CFIB.